Organic food culture: Media content

 Even if there are numerous factors influencing shopper behaviors, media plays a great role in decision making.
 Over 90% of consumers receive information about food and biotechnology through popular press and television.
 For some people, viewing something like a documentary can be so unpleasant that they change their behavior instantly.
 Some consumers feel intimidated by the strong visuals and communication of mass media, sometimes leading them to react by rejecting it completely, but sometimes leading to a slow change in practices and habits.
 If overall level of media coverage on the risks of food technology increases, it will continue to affect the people who view it.
 Erving Goffman and others have identified the importance of how information is “framed” in risk judgments.
 Frames provide meaning, and a way of thinking about life, events, and the world in general.
 Depending on specific frames, judgments about the risks of non organic food can be wildly different.
 As frames, news stories offer the public various definitions of social reality.
 Through frames, the media can highlight certain points of view and can marginalize others.

-Organic agriculture is often portrayed in the media as an alternative to allegedly unsafe and environmentally damaging modern agriculture practices.
+Organic agriculture is often portrayed in the North American media as an alternative to allegedly unsafe and environmentally damaging modern agriculture practices.
 This means it is usually defined by what it is not (unhealthy, unsafe, etc.) rather than what it is.